nathansmith/javascript-quiz/ANSWERS.md

     var sparky = new Dog();
     sparky.color = 'brown';

-    // Now sparky has wings, as do all other dogs!
+    // Now sparky has 2 wings, as do all other dogs!
     Dog.prototype.wings = 2;

-    // Wait, you just killed all animals, including dogs, and sparky too.
+    // We just killed all animals, including dogs, and sparky too.
 Oh no!
     Animal.prototype.is_alive = false;
     ```